 5. Jonathan Pryce, ‘The Two Popes’

-4. Leonardo DiCaprio, ‘Once Upon a Time in Hollywood’
+3. Leonardo DiCaprio, ‘Once Upon a Time in Hollywood’

-1. Adam Driver, ‘Marriage Story’
+2. Adam Driver, ‘Marriage Story’

 Well, if you have still not boarded the Adam Driver train, that’s going to change once you see him ‘Marriage Story’.
 Driver owns every single scene he is in, to the point that you can’t take your eyes off him.
 There’s a certain confidence and vulnerability with which he carries himself in the film.
-But what really makes him the strongest contender for Best Actor Oscar this year is a long argument scene towards climax of the film that ends in Driver slouching against the floor and crying profusely.
-That’s not just the scene of the year, but also may just guarantee Driver’s Oscar win.
+But what really makes him one of the strongest contender for Best Actor Oscar this year is a long argument scene towards climax of the film that ends in Driver slouching against the floor and crying profusely.
+That’s not just the scene of the year, but also makes Driver the second strongest candidate on this list.

 Well, well, well!
 Who would have thought that another Joker performance after Heath Ledger’s iconic turn can bag an Oscar?
 The truth is that there was only one actor who could have achieved such an insurmountable feat: Joaquin Phoenix.
 In Joker, Phoenix not only gives the performance of the year, but also one of the best of this century.
 He is as good as Ledger, if not better.

 Initially I had my doubts about Phoenix’s win, but I am sure that Best Actor Oscar is his to lose now.
 Yes, Phoenix plays an extremely evil character.
 But his performance is THE film.
 Without him there’s no Joker.
 He is THE reason why the film made more than 1 billion dollars at the global box office.
 Think about that.
 How can the Academy not reward a performance that is genius on every level.